Lucew/changepoynt/README.md

 We are actively working on the package, and currently have the following steps planned:

-- Implement Kliep/RulSif as statistical change point detections using direct density estimation
 - We are actively working on a benchmark tool for change point algorithms
+- Implement Bayesion online change point detection

 If you have further ideas, do not hesitate to open a ticket or a pull request!